tochikuji/tochikuji.github.io/index.md

 - Real world applications and Theoretical analysis of Deep neural networks
 - Computer vision (Visual Texture Modeling, Anomaly Detection and Vector Graphic Recognition)
-- Applied Mathematics for MLs (Connectionism of Mathematical Models with Category theory)
+- Applied Mathematics for the theory of MLs (Connectionism of Mathematical Models with Category theory)

 ----